Mihndim2020/Space-Travelers-Hub/README.md

 - Please note that you must have Git installed on your PC, this can be done [here](https://gist.github.com/derhuerst/1b15ff4652a867391f03)

+- cd into the directory and run npm install to install dependency

+- Then npm start to start the dev server.

 ### Github Actions